Articles

 Mineral Collectors Safety

-Collecting minerals is not like playing chess: it is more like driving.
+Collecting minerals is like driving.
 If you do stupid things and make bad decisions, you might get yourself or someone else injured or even killed.
 It is less painful to learn from mistakes of someone else.

 Read more...